AI Energy Cluster – Moving from Strategy to Implementation

 - participate in future workshops,

-- contribute with use cases,
+- contribute use cases or expertise,

 - explore pilot opportunities,